that the Savasana posture provides but because the relaxation posture is not the same for everyone, YogaYe

 and don't skip the final relaxation!
 If you don't have, we have the mats Jade

 in offer.
 Enjoy your practice and your Savasana.
-If the article was useful to you and you think it can help other people, do not hesitate to share it.
+If the article was useful to you and you think it can help other people, feel free to share it.
 Namaste!